Friday, June 5, 2015

 I called Charity to ask the boys if they wanted to go to the movies tomorrow.

-Thursdays are a four-dollar day; you get a movie, small popcorn, and small coke.
+Thursdays are a four-dollar day; you get a movie, a small popcorn, and a small Coke.

-We saw several ships/boats Captain John’s Whaling Boat, Mayflower II, USS Massachusetts, USS Constitution, USS Salem, and USS Cassini Young DD793 go aboard all but two.
+We saw several ships/boats: Captain John's Whaling Boat, Mayflower II, USS Massachusetts, USS Constitution, USS Salem, and USS Cassini Young DD793.
+We went aboard all but two.

-We rode along the beaches of Rhode Island, walked in India Park, Up Lovecraft’s College Hill, and through Brown University, the Historic town of Providence.
-We walked to Bunker Hill, to the Navy Pier in Charlestown.
-We walked through the town of Plymouth.
+We rode along the beaches of Rhode Island, walked in India Park, up Lovecraft's College Hill, and through Brown University, the Historic town of Providence.
+We walked to Bunker Hill and then to Navy Pier in Charlestown.
+We walked through the city of Plymouth.
 We visited the zoo in Providence.

-We walked, we ate, and we visited and wore ourselves out every day but had lots of fun.
+We walked, ate, visited, and wore ourselves out every day, but we had lots of fun.

 Places that I ate while in Rhode Island